 The Little Dinner Series is one of Tallahassee's best-kept quality dining secrets since 1957.
 Each semester, students in the Dedman College work side-by-side with instructors to create a series of four-course themed dinners.
 Every element – from the menu to décor – is conceptualized by a group of students tasked with planning and managing their own event.

 For the health and safety of the staff, students, and guests, new protocols and procedures have been implemented.
-Guidelines are aligned with CDC recommendations and will be strictly enforced at the Little Dinner Series during the 2021 spring semester.
+Guidelines are aligned with CDC and university recommendations.

 *Menus are subject to change.
 Once available, drafts are provided (prior to the finalized menus) to give an idea of the students' dinner concept.

 - The number of dinners and guest capacity per dinner will vary each semester/session.
 These decisions are based on how many students are enrolled in the course.